On optimizing discrete Morse functions: The Cohen-Macaulay property for the poset of partitions into permutation cycles

 \subsection{Construction of lexicographic discrete Morse function}

-Label covering relations with ordered pairs $(i,\pi )$ where $i$ is an integer and $\pi$ is a permutation in $S_{[2,n]}$, as follows.
-Each covering relation $u < v$ (for $v$ not the unique top element) merges two cycles $C_1, C_2$ by shuffling them.
-Let $i = \max (\min C_1, \min C_2)$ and let $\pi $ be the lexicographically smallest permutation obtainable from $v$ by shuffling the cycles of $v$ (as defined above).
+Label covering relations with ordered pairs $(i,\pi )$ where $i$ is an integer and $\pi$ is a permutation in $S_{[2,n]}$, obtained as follows.
+Each covering relation $u < v$ for $v\ne \hat{1}$ merges two cycles $C_1, C_2$ by shuffling them.
+Let $i = \max (\min C_1, \min C_2)$ and let $\pi $ be the lexicographically smallest permutation obtainable from $v$ by shuffling the cycles of $v$ (in the sense described above).

-Order labels $i$ linearly and order permutations $\pi $ by the lexicographic order on their expressions in one-line notation.
+Order integers $i$ linearly and order permutations $\pi $ by the lexicographic order on their expressions in one-line notation.
 The integer label takes precedence over the permutation for ordering labels.
-There is no need for labels on the covering relations $u \prec \hat{1}$ since we already get a total order on saturated chains without labelling these covering relations.
+Label all covering relations $u \prec \hat{1}$ with some fixed label that is chosen to be larger than all other labels being used.

 \begin{rk} Ascents and descents are determined by the first coordinate, since just like in the partition lattice saturated chains have the distinct integers $2,\dots ,n$ as the first coordinates of their labels. \end{rk}